nicolacimmino/TRNG/LOG.md

     grep 55 tmp.txt | wc -l
     2698

 AA and 55 were half as likely than 00 and FF!
+I didn't find these numbers by chanche, they are quite sensible numbers to check first as the are the two extremes (00 and FF are all equal bits, while AA and 55 are all alternating bits).
+So I plotted the frequency of each number which can be done with:

+    ent -c -t random.bin

-When I plotted the frequency of each number it soon became obvious there is a clear pattern:
+This outputs the occurences of each number in a CSV format, which can the easily visualised in a spredsheet.
+It soon became obvious there is a clear pattern:

 ![Distribution](documentation/distribution.png)